Wildfires drawing first responders to Potomac Highlands areas

 Firefighters at Petersburg spent Wednesday night battling the blaze and no structures had been damaged Thursday afternoon, a company spokesman said in an update posted to social media Thursday.
 "It looks better than what it did yesterday," he said about the fire that was reported about 1:15 p.m.
 Wednesday and initially covered 20 to 30 acres.

-The fire outbreak prompted Gov. Jim Justice to declare a state of emergency Thursday afternoon in four counties — Hardy, Grant, Hampshire and Pendleton — to allow the allocation of the allocation of necessary resources and expedite emergency response efforts.
+The fire outbreak prompted Gov. Jim Justice to declare a state of emergency Thursday afternoon in four counties — Hardy, Grant, Hampshire and Pendleton — to allow the allocation of necessary resources and expedite emergency response efforts.

 Forty volunteer firefighters from nine companies in Hampshire and Mineral counties responded Wednesday to a wildfire covering a 20-acre tract in the 1000 block of Mud Run Road in the Purgitsville area, according to Romney fire chief Garrett Parsons.